 The Corporation could be negatively impacted by a widespread outbreak of communicable disease or other public health crisis that causes economic and/or other disruptions.
 Should a public health crisis occur, the efforts to reduce the health impact on populations and control the spread of communicable disease could lead to measures that restrict travel, workplace occupancy, business operations, and a prolonged reduction in economic activity within the service territory.
-These measures could lead to potential impacts on the Corporation's operations that may include, but are not limited to, availability of personnel, energy usage and revenues, customer retention, the timing of capital expenditures, supply chain disruptions, the amount and timing of operating and maintenance expenses, application of regulatory deferral mechanisms, disruptions to capital markets leading to liquidity issues, and the collectability of receivables from customers that are affected by the economic impact of the pandemic.
-The overall impact would depend on the duration and severity of the pandemic, potential government actions to mitigate public health impacts or aid economic recovery, and other factors beyond the Corporation's control.
+These measures could lead to potential impacts on the Corporation's operations that may include, but are not limited to, availability of personnel, energy usage and revenues, customer retention, the timing of capital expenditures, supply chain disruptions, the amount and timing of operating and maintenance expenses, application of regulatory deferral mechanisms, disruptions to capital markets leading to liquidity issues, and the collectability of receivables from customers that are affected by the pandemic, potential government actions to mitigate public health impacts or aid economic recovery, and other factors beyond the Corporation's control.
 An extended period of economic disruption resulting from a pandemic or other public health crisis could have a material adverse effect on the Corporation.